 2 Tablespoons Maine Maple Syrup

 Remove skin from Smoked Salmon and cut into ½ inch cubes.
 Slice apple and dip into water/lemon juice mixture to prevent apples from browning.
 Prepare walnuts: place 2 tablespoons of maple syrup (or substitute corn syrup if you prefer) in a non-stick frying pan and heat over medium-high heat, being careful NOT TO BURN.
 Place walnuts in syrup and toss, completely coating with syrup.
 Remove from pan and place on a greased cookie sheet and bake in a 350°F oven 8-10 minutes or until they start to brown.
 Allow to cool.
 Toss together greens, cooled walnuts, raspberries, and dressing.
 Top with Salmon.
 Makes 2 Full Servings, or 4 Side Servings.

 2 Cups Browne Trading Finnan Haddie (Approximately 1 lb.
 Net)

 ½ Cup Flour

 ½ Tablespoon Chives

 Remove skin from Finnan Haddie and chop fillet very fine.
-Mix together the fish, potatoes, onion, egg, flour and herbs.
-Place mixture in refrigerator and allow to chill thoroughly (this makes shaping the cakes easier).
+Mix together the fish, potatoes, onion, egg, flour, and herbs.
+Place mixture in the refrigerator and allow to chill thoroughly (this makes shaping the cakes easier).
 Shape the chilled mixture into round cakes and dredge them in flour.
-Cover the bottom of a fry pan with ¼ inch of cooking oil and heat on high.
+Cover the bottom of a frying pan with ¼ inch of cooking oil and heat on high.
 Brown fish cakes 3-4 minutes per side, or until golden brown on both sides.
 Drain on paper towel or brown paper bag to remove excess oil.